kyu-sz/LaS-VPE-Platform/README.md

 4. If you choose to run algorithms based on __Caffe__ or __Caffe2__, no matter the algorithms use CPU-only or GPUs, you must have the latest __CUDA(>=8.0)__ and __CUDNN(>=v6.0)__ installed on __all nodes__ in your cluster.

+   Note that the libraries of CUDA and CUDNN should be contained in the directories that JVM finds for _java.library.path_.
+By default, directories like _"/usr/local/lib(64)"_ or _"/usr/local/cuda/lib(64)"_ are not found by JVM.
+You must have them installed to _"/usr/lib64"_ or _"${HADOOP_HOME}/lib/native"_.
+Header files are not needed on nodes where you do not perform building.

 ## How to run